zyf0717/zyf0717.github.io/_posts/2020-05-06-learning-from-codewars.markdown

 The fastest way to learn a new language is to actually use it to solve problems (or better yet, complete an entire project).
 This forces learners to pick up syntax, check documentations, and perhaps also conduct other language-related research in order to implement solutions.

-I picked up some JavaScript this way, and thoroughly enjoyed the process.
+I picked up some JavaScript and Dart this way, and thoroughly enjoyed the process.

 ## 2. Updating existing knowledge